Sunday, June 15, 2025

 Frostpunk Concept Art

 The river barge came to a sudden halt.
-Molan Tala, the dark-skinned woman from the Territories helming the ship, shivered in the inescapable cold as she consulted her Pseudodragon.
-It had recently returned from one of its regular bout of aerial scouting, and it whispered something concerning into her ear.
-Frowning, she turned to those hired to protect the barge on its route to the Frontier city of Restenburn:
+Molan Tala, the dark-skinned woman from the Territories helming the ship, shivered in the cold as she consulted her Pseudodragon.
+It had recently returned from one of its bouts of aerial scouting, and it whispered something into her ear.
+Frowning, she turned to those hired to protect the barge on its route to the city of Restenburn:

-• Cornyx, Level 1 Warrior-Priest of the Living Flame.
+• Brother Cornyx, Level 1 Warrior-Priest of the Living Flame.

 • Dr. Holmen, Level 1 Chirurgeon.

-• Malakai, Level 1 Templar of the Crucified God.
+• Sir Malakai, Level 1 Templar of the Crucified God.

 All four adventurers had their reasons for fleeing the Territories, chief among them the Wizard of the Pale Tower.
 Since seizing power, the crazed sorcerer-tyrant had outlawed all religions that didn’t worship him as the One True God, and made a habit of executing any rival magic user who refused to bend the knee.
 At least, in this icy hell-hole, they could escape his long reach.